Benchmark Harness Adapters

 🕸 JavaScript Time

 The JavaScript Time Adapter (js_time) expects console.time/console.timeEnd output.
 The latency Measure (ie nanoseconds (ns)) is gathered.
 Only the operation time (ie value) is available.
-There are no lower_value and upper_value.
+Neither lower_value nor upper_value are collected.

 🐍 Python ASV